The AW Alumni Association Mission & History

 - Sponsorship of the AWAA Hall of Fame.

 Since its existence, the Association has worked toward the above goals and has made strides to meet them.
 The Association has sent two-three newsletters per year to lifetime members.
-These newsletters include information on current happenings at Anthony Wayne, news about alumni and bios on the Hall of Fame inductees.
+These newsletters include information on current happenings at Anthony Wayne, news about alumni, senior scholarship award winners, and bios on the Hall of Fame inductees.
 Go to “Get in Touch” for more info on becoming a lifetime member.

 Each year, the Association grants scholarships to graduating seniors.
-The Association’s goal is to increase the number of scholarships over the years and to increase the amount when funds are available.
+The Association’s goal is to increase the number of scholarships over the years and to add additional categories when funds are available.
 As of 2020, there are ten scholarships available!

 In February of 1999, the first ten inductees to the Anthony Wayne Hall of Fame were inducted at a basketball game.
 The inductees receive a plaque and a picture plaque of each inductee is placed in the lobby of the Roy Williamson Performing Arts Center.
 Inductees include alumni, faculty, staff, coaches, administrators and community members.
 As of 2019, there are 152 members in the Hall of Fame.